Safety Series — E.D.I.T.H

 911

 Everyone should know the location of telephones in the home and where to find a telephone outside of the home (a neighbors house).
-It is very important that children also know the 911 phone number in order
+It is very important that children also know the 911 phone number in order to report a fire or other emergencies to authorities.

 Special Needs